 For ease and convenience, I recommend going with a company like Volcanoes Safaris to do all the work for you.
 Although they are a bit expensive, it’s good to know that for every booking they receive they donate $100 to conservation and local communities.
 Although we ended up driving to Bwindi ourselves we stayed at their beautiful Bwindi Lodge and they specifically cater to guests that are going on a gorilla trek.

 What Should I Pack to Go Gorilla Trekking in Uganda?

 Come prepared for muddy and wet conditions.
-It’s pretty green forest, meaning things get a little moist.
+It’s a pretty green forest, meaning things get a little moist.

 What to wear for a gorilla trek?